-Mind Australia operates an Aftercare program offering support to people who are LGBTIQ+ and are having thoughts or intentions of suicide.
+Mind Australia operates an Aftercare program offering support to people who are LGBTIQA+ and are having thoughts or intentions of suicide.
 Mind’s Aftercare program is a safe place for psychological healing.

-Mind Australia’s Aftercare team is a peer-led team consisting of mental health peer support workers and allied health workers who are knowledgeable about LGBTIQ+ identities and the issues and challenges faced by the community based on their own lived experience of thoughts of suicide.
+Mind Australia’s Aftercare team is a peer-led team consisting of mental health peer support workers, counsellors and psychologists who are also part of the LGBTIQA+ community and understand the issues and challenges faced by the community based on their own lived experience of thoughts of suicide.

-Aftercare offers recovery-focused, short-term (up to three months) practical outreach and counselling-based support to help you, your chosen family members and other important people in your life to find inclusive and affirming care and strategies for moving forward with a life of meaning and purpose.
+Aftercare offers recovery-focused, short-term (up to six months) community-based and therapeutic support to help you, your chosen family members and other important people in your life.
+The Aftercare team provides warm, affirming care and strategies for moving forward with a life of meaning and purpose.

 Who is Aftercare for?

-Aftercare is free to access and is available for people living in or with ties to the north western suburbs of Melbourne.
-This program is for LGBTIQ+ people experiencing suicidal thoughts.
-Aftercare is funded by North Western Melbourne Primary Health Network.
+Aftercare is free to access and is available for people living in or with ties to metropolitan Melbourne.
+This program is for LGBTIQA+ people experiencing suicidal thoughts.

 How do I register my interest for Aftercare?